brglng/syncthing-openwrt/README.md

    ```
    You can press Ctrl-C to stop it.

-4. If you don't want the Syncthing Web GUI be accessible from WAN, you can
+4. If you don't want the Syncthing Web GUI to be accessible from WAN, you can
    skip 5 and 6.

 5. Modify the Syncthing configuration file.